AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.6/ex4.md

 ![Kafka](./images/kc11.png)

-To create a connector, click to open the second request in the Kafka collection, **POST Create AEP Sink Connector**.
+To create a connector, click to open the second request in the Kafka collection, **POST Create AEP Sink Connector** and go to **Body**.
 You'll then see this.
-On line 11, where it says **"aep.endpoint": ""**, you need to paste in the HTTP API Streaming endpoint URL that you received at the end of exercise [15.3](./ex3.md).
-The HTTP API Streaming endpoint URL looks like this: `https://dcs.adobedc.net/collection/d282bbfc8a540321341576275a8d052e9dc4ea80625dd9a5fe5b02397cfd80dc`.
+On line 11, where it says **"aep.endpoint": ""**, you need to paste in the HTTP API Streaming endpoint URL that you received at the end of one of the previous exercises.
+The HTTP API Streaming endpoint URL looks like this: `https://dcs.adobedc.net/collection/63751d0f299eeb7aa48a2f22acb284ed64de575f8640986d8e5a935741be9067`.

 ![Kafka](./images/kc12a.png)